-The United States House Oversight Subcommittee on Information Technology reintroduced a revised Modernizing Government Technology (MGT) Act on April 28.
+The House Oversight Subcommittee on Information Technology reintroduced a revised Modernizing Government Technology Act on April 28.
 The legislation intends to provide agencies with a working capital fund to reduce wasteful IT spending.

 Hurd, the chairman of the IT subcommittee and the MGT Act’s lead sponsor, said improving IT procurement is among the subcommittee's top priorities.
-Part of the reason for challenges in this area is due to a lack of appropriate budget authority given to the chief information officer (CIO), which the act is also designed to address.
+Part of the reason for challenges in this area is because of a lack of appropriate budget authority given to the chief information officer, which the act is also designed to address.

-While the progression of the MGT Act is still in the works, U.S. Department of Agriculture CIO Jonathan Alboum hopes the initiative takes budget flexibility for IT even further.
-At the event, Alboum said that though the USDA does have a working capital fund that has been used for modernization in the past, it would be even more helpful if the agency head were able to take a percentage of the overall spending at the agency and apply it to the modernization fund.
+While the progression of the MGT Act is still in the works, Agriculture Department CIO Jonathan Alboum hopes the initiative takes budget flexibility for IT even further.
+At the event, Alboum said though USDA does have a working capital fund that has been used for modernization in the past, it would be even more helpful if the agency head were able to take a percentage of the overall spending at the agency and apply it to the modernization fund.

 He explained this could help his administration and other large, complex organizations more efficiently secure networks.
-For example, the USDA has 17 networks it has been trying to consolidate, but in order to do so using the GSA’s Network Services 2020 Strategy contract vehicles, it would be about a $90 million lift.
+For example, USDA has 17 networks it has been trying to consolidate, but to do so using GSA’s Network Services 2020 Strategy contract vehicles would be about a $90 million lift.

 “Where does that $90 million come from?
 It’s not evident,” Alboum said.
 If the agency head had the ability and authority to peel off a little bit from the agency budget for big, modernizing ideas to make the network more secure, Alboum said this could be more efficient than waiting for savings.